Intensive driving courses: the ultimate guide

-The content of the course will be exactly the same as a series of driving lessons, but it can often be tailored to focus on areas that the learner isn’t comfortable on, or is weakest.
+The content of the course will be exactly the same as a series of driving lessons, but it can often be tailored to focus on areas that the learner isn’t comfortable in, or is weakest.

 Most of these courses offer help with the theory test for an extra fee while driving courses for drivers who only want an automatic transmission licence are available too.
 An automatic-only driving licence isn’t as much of a drawback as it once was, as an increasing number of cars, including hybrid, plug-in hybrid and all-electric models come with an automatic transmission as standard.
 However, it can be restrictive if you plan on hiring vans, or driving older cars at some point.

 The market for intensive courses is so diverse that the length of time an intensive driving course runs for is virtually up to you and your skill level.
 If you’ve already taken a few lessons and want a crash course ahead of a test, you can opt for a two-day course with just 10 hours of training.